culturedigitalskills/2024-360-digitisation/learners/setup.md

 For spherical panorama capturing and processing you will need the following equipment:

-- **Digital specialized spherical camera**: There are different commercial cameras for capturing spherical panorama images, however it is preferable to use a well-established brand that specializes in spherical cameras for high-resolution imaging.
+- A **digital specialised spherical camera**.
+There are different commercial cameras for capturing spherical panorama images, however it is preferable to use a well-established brand that specialises in spherical cameras for high-resolution imaging.
 Some of the brands that offer professional products are:

   Professional (stereo and mono):
   * Insta360 [Pro](https://www.insta360.com/product/insta360-pro/), [Pro2](https://www.insta360.com/product/insta360-pro2/), [Titan](https://www.insta360.com/product/insta360-titan/)